echeran/icu/docs/userguide/dev/gitdev.md

 Now, write your change and send it for review.
 Open your PR against the maint branch.

+### After GA

-**After GA:** Write the commit against the main branch, and send your own cherry-pick commits to put it on the desired maint branches.
+Write the commit against the main branch, and send your own cherry-pick commits to put it on the desired maint branches.

 Update your local main from the Unicode main (see above).
 Otherwise your git